Lay3rLabs/WAVS/docs/TESTS.md

+# Tests

-We have 3 levels of tests: unit, mock-integration, and e2e
+ There are currently three levels of tests: unit, mock-integration, and e2e.

 Unit and mock-integration tests run with regular `cargo test`. e2e tests are more involved and are gated behind the `e2e_tests` and `e2e_tests_*` features.

-The logging level is set via `RUST_LOG` env var, see [LOGGING.md](./LOGGING.md) for more info
+The logging level is set via `RUST_LOG` env var, see [LOGGING.md](../LOGGING.md) for more info

 ## Unit tests

-These are generally written in the same file as the code they're testing
+These tests are generally written in the same file as the code that they are testing.

-You can run them faster, skipping other tests, by running `cargo test --lib`
+You can run them faster, skipping other tests, by running `cargo test --lib`.

 ## Mock-integration

 These are written in the `tests` folder and use mock structures to test both the whole flow (mock_e2e_*) and how different parts of the system connect.

-You can run them with `cargo test`
+You can run them with `cargo test`.

 ## e2e (a.k.a. "on-chain")

-This is where it gets complicated.
-These tests require that a real chain be running, with the core contracts deployed, and then it tests live functionality by creating a service, submitting a task, and waiting for it to complete on-chain.
+End-to-end (e2e) testing is more complicated.
+These tests require that a real chain be running, with the core contracts deployed, and then it tests live functionality by creating a service, submitting a task, and waiting for it to be completed on-chain.

 ### Ethereum e2e tests

 There are various ways to get a real chain with the contracts deployed, the following is one workable approach.

-1. Follow the steps in [EIGENLAYER.md](./EIGENLAYER.md)
+1. Follow the steps in [EIGENLAYER.md](EIGENLAYER.md)
 2. Copy the wallet mnemonic to `WAVS_E2E_ETHEREUM_MNEMONIC` env var (probably to "test test test test test test test test test test test junk")
 3. `cargo test --features e2e_tests,e2e_tests_ethereum e2e_tests`

 ### Layer e2e tests